 HPD's Extremely Low & Low-Income Affordability (ELLA) Program funds the new construction of low income multi-family rental projects affordable to households earning a range of incomes from 30% to 60% of Area Media Income (AMI).
-ELLA requires that 40% of the apartments in a project are affordable to tiers of extremely low and very low incomes between 30% - 50% AMI, or alternatively, that 30% of the apartments are set aside for formerly homeless families and individuals.
-Projects may include a tier of units with rents affordable to households earning up to 80% of AMI.
+ELLA requires that 10% of the apartments in a project are set aside for formerly homeless households and an additional 30% of the apartments are affordable to extremely low and very low-incomes between 30% - 50% AMI.
+Alternatively, projects may have 30% of the apartments set aside for formerly homeless households and an additional 10% of the apartments affordable to households earning between 40% - 50% AMI.
+Projects may include a tier of units (up to 30% of the apartments) with rents affordable to households earning between 70% - 100% AMI.

 The HPD ELLA program can be used in combination with tax exempt bond financing and 4% low income housing tax credits, or with 9% low income housing tax credits.
 Proposals considering set asides for formerly homeless families may utilize funds available under HPD’s Our Space Initiative in combination with ELLA Program subsidies.